Annulment Attorney in North Carolina

 A marriage is not considered valid if it involves a minor under the age of 16.
 However, should a minor under the age of 16 get married and become pregnant or have a baby, the only way his or her marriage can be annulled is if his or her baby has been declared deceased at the time when the request to annul has been made.

 A marriage is not considered valid between two people who are either closer in relation than first cousins or who are double first cousins.

 Double first cousins occur when two siblings in one family reproduce with two siblings with another family.
 The resulting children are related through both of their parents.

-Bigamy, impotence and mental incompetence are grounds in which a marriage can be considered legally void.
+Bigamy, impotence, and mental incompetence are grounds on which a marriage can be considered legally void.

 How is an Annulment Different from a Divorce?

 Both an annulment and a divorce are legal procedures to terminate a marriage.
 However, only a small share of marriages are eligible for annulment under North Carolina civil law.